Things to Do & Places to Visit

 Overhead view of the Great Smoky Mountains Heritage Center village

-Great Smoky Mountains Heritage Center – A museum seeking to preserve and share the history of Native Americans and settlers in the Appalachian area including the Park.
+Be sure to also visit the Great Smoky Mountains Heritage Center, a museum dedicated to preserving the rich history of Native Americans and settlers in the Appalachian region.

 Knoxville